evolbioinfo/bdct/README.md

 # bdct

-Maximum likelihood estimator of BD, BD-CT(1) model parameters from phylogenetic trees and a non-parametric CT detection test.
+Maximum likelihood estimator of BD and BD-CT(1) model parameters from phylogenetic trees and a non-parametric CT detection test.

 ## Preprint